rdbinteractive/wpdd/readme.md

   - Develop.

 ### <a name="developmentWorkflow">Development Workflow</a>
-  - From `PROJECT_ROOT` run `docker exec -ti wpdd-php bash` to log in to the PHP container.
+  - From your project root, run `docker exec -ti wpdd-php bash` to log in to the PHP container.
-  - From `/var/www/html` run `npm run watch` to watch & compile scripts & styles.
+  - From `/var/www/html`, run `npm run watch` to watch & compile scripts & styles.
   - To log out of the PHP container type `exit`
   - To shut down Docker services, from `PROJECT_ROOT` run `docker-compose down`